 - May 17, 2017: Signed G Dylan Wells.
 Year over year save percentage progress (.871 to .916) was amazing and his playoff performance (.930) added to the strength of his season.
 Oilers signed him this week, we should look for another strong (final) junior season in 2017-18.

 - May 22, 2017: Signed R Iiro Pakarinen.
 Signing was made necessary by expansion draft rules, but the coach values him.
-Lost an entire season to injury, he’ll be in the mix for employment this fall.
-Has a plus shot, may have lost his NHL job to the flood of kids (Puljujarvi, Slepyshev, Caggiula) who found ice time in his absence.
+Lost an entire season to injury, he’ll be in the mix for employment this fall and may need to learn What is at will employment when it coes to his role.
+We can hope he sticks around, as he has a plus shot, may have lost his NHL job to the flood of kids (Puljujarvi, Slepyshev, Caggiula) who found ice time in his absence.

 Who in that group will have the most productive NHL career?
 Or has Iiro Pakarinen already played more NHL games than these other fellows?
 Paigin is such an interesting player, as is Gambardella.
 Dylan Wells will have to repeat his solid year, but I would include him in the conversation for sure.

 - Jake Oettinger, Boston University (NCAA).
 35gp, 2.11 .927.
 6.04, 205.

 - Mike DiPietro, Windsor Spitfires (OHL).
 51gp, 2.35 .917.
 6.00, 200.

 - Olle Eriksson Ek, Farjestads (SuperElite).
 30gp, 2.16 .924.
 6.02, 187.